 I arrived before him, and was shocked at the sight I saw.
 Cobwebs hung from every corner of the shelter, all over the entrance and all over the sleeping area.
 It was obvious that no one had been there for a long time, and nobody had bothered to clean the shelter before our arrival – despite paying to stay there.
 I spent some time removing the cobwebs, using fire logs that were left by the shelter, and removed the one spider I found.
 I hoped this would keep the spiders out as I’m terribly afraid of spiders!

 But fast forward a few hours, it was evening and raining lightly.
 We were relaxing in the shelter when I suddenly spotted a spider hanging from a web at the entrance.
-A removed it.
+My friend removed it.
 But then I spotted another, then another, and another, and so on.
 We ended up spending well over an hour removing big fat disgusting spiders before we could finally leave for an evening walk.
 But when we came back, trouble had returned.
 We had another round of spider removing before finally getting inside again for snuggles and dinner.
-But as we were sitting there, A suddenly shouted, “don’t move!”, and I know all too well what that means so of course I started panicking.
+But as we were sitting there, he suddenly shouted, “don’t move!”, and I know all too well what that means so of course I started panicking.
 What he’d seen was a spider crawling towards me, but as though that wasn’t bad enough, we also found one crawling around on his sleeping bag!

 I think the rain was making them come in because they kept appearing, and eventually, it just got too much for me.
 We abandoned the shelter, shaking our stuff like crazy before running to the bathhouse which was thankfully large enough for us to sleep in without being caught.
 We were in the ladies room and a few women did come in to have a shower early the next morning, but we were hidden behind a thin wall and I don’t think they noticed us.
 Either way, it was much more pleasant than sleeping in that spider hell!